bevyengine/rfcs/rfcs/49-animation-primitives.md

 implementations for the following types:
  - `Vec3` - needed to take advantage of SIMD instructions via `Vec3A`.
  - `Handle<T>` - need to properly use `clone_weak`.

+An unsafe `post_process` trait function is going to be required to build values that are dependent on the state of the World.
+An example of this is `Handle<T>`, which requires strong handles to be used properly: a `Curve<HandleId>` can implement `Curve<Handle<T>>` by postprocessing the `HandleId` by reading the associated `Assets<T>` resource to make a strong handle.
+This is applied only after blending is applied so post processing is only applied once per sampled value.
+This function is unsafe by default as it may be unsafe to read any non-Resource or NonSend resource from the World if application is run over multiple threads, which may cause aliasing errors if read.
+Other unsafe operations that mutate the World from a read-only reference is also unsound.
+The default implementation here is a no-op, as most implementations do not need this functionality, and will be optimized out via monomorphization.

 [lerp]: https://en.wikipedia.org/wiki/Linear_interpolation
 [slerp]: https://en.wikipedia.org/wiki/Slerp